Queen Elizabeth II, UK's longest-serving monarch, dies at 96

 And the family troubles kept coming.
 Her son, Prince Andrew, was entangled in the sordid tale of sex offender Jeffrey Epstein, an American businessman who had been a friend.
 The queen’s grandson Prince Harry walked away from Britain and royal duties after marrying American actress Meghan Markle in 2018.

-As the queen entered her mid-90s, she had what the palace called “mobility issues” and she appeared infrequently in public in 2022, the year of her Platinum Jubilee.
+As the queen entered her mid-90s, she had what the palace called “mobility issues” and she appeared infrequently in public this year as she marked her Platinum Jubilee.
 In May, she asked Charles to stand in for her at the State Opening of Parliament, one of the monarch’s key constitutional duties.

-But she remained firmly in control of the monarchy as Britain celebrated her Platinum Jubilee with days of parties and pageants in June 2022.
+But she remained firmly in control of the monarchy.
 On Sept.
-6, 2022, she presided at a ceremony at Balmoral Castle to accept the resignation of Boris Johnson as prime minister and appoint Liz Truss as his successor.
+6, she presided at a ceremony at Balmoral Castle to accept the resignation of Boris Johnson as prime minister and appoint Truss as his successor.

 She remained at the center of public life to the end.
 As Britons endured loss, isolation and uncertainty during the coronavirus pandemic, she made a rare video address in 2020 that urged people to stick together.